ogaml/ogaml.github.io/_modules/ogamlgraphics/contextsettings.md

    {% include inline-ocaml.html code="color" %} - background color used when clearing (defaults to opaque black) <br/>
    {% include inline-ocaml.html code="clear_color" %} - whether to clear the color buffer or not when calling clear (defaults to true) <br/>
    {% include inline-ocaml.html code="depth" %} - whether to clear the depth buffer or not when calling clear (defaults to true) <br/>
-   {% include inline-ocaml.html code="stencil" %} - whether to clear the stencil buffer or not when calling clear (defauls to false) <br/>
+   {% include inline-ocaml.html code="stencil" %} - whether to clear the stencil buffer or not when calling clear (defaults to false) <br/>

 {% endcapture %}